A profound mystic rite would look out of place under fluorescent bulbs, after all. This Ritual Magic

 - In Chrono Trigger, Magus's rite to summon Lavos involves a series of braziers burning blue flame surrounding his circle and the path leading to it.
 The flames light automatically as the heroic party approaches.

-- In The Elder Scrolls games, the Black Sacrament to contact the Night Mother and the assassin Cult that worships her involves stabbing an effigy made of human body parts within a circle of candles.
+- In The Elder Scrolls series, the Black Sacrament is a ritual prayer to the Night Mother to summon the Dark Brotherhood.
+It involves chanting the prayer within a candlelit circle while stabbing an effigy made of human body parts.

 - NetHack.
 You need a bell, the local Tome of Eldritch Lore, six candles and a candelabra to perform the rite that will grant access to the deepest dungeon levels where the Amulet of Yendor is.